Table of Contents

 - Bank details

-If you have already given this information to Amazon when you made a buyer's account, then it is likely already going to be somewhat filled in, but do make sure that the information is correct.
-If you have been given a specific credit card or bank account for your business, then use this.
-Do not enter your personal details.
-This will cause issues when tax season rolls around.
+If you gave this to the markeplace when you made a buyer’s account, it’s likely to be filled in, but you need to ensure that the information is correct.
+If given a credit card or bank account for your business, use this.
+Do not enter personal details.
+It will cause issues when tax season rolls around.

-The purpose of the credit card details is so that you can be charged the monthly fee for the services (i.e. the $39.99 per month).
-The bank details are so that when you eventually make sales on Amazon, you will be able to receive your payment.
-We can't stress enough just how important it is to check these details to ensure that they are accurate.
+The purpose of the credit card details is so that you can be charged the monthly fee for the services (i.e., $39.99 per month).
+The bank details are so that when you eventually make sales on the platform, you will be able to receive your payment.
+We can’t stress enough just how important it is to check these details to ensure that they are accurate.

 You will not be asked to enter any additional details at this stage.
-However, you may be asked to give more details as the number of sales that you make increases.
-This includes tax information.
-However, for now, you will have an account on Seller Central and you can start to list and sell products on Amazon.
+However, you may be asked to give more information like the number of sales that you make increases.
+It includes tax information.
+However, for now, you will have an account on Seller Central, and you can start to list and sell products on AMZ.

-It depends on the type of account you choose when you open an Amazon seller account.
+It depends on the type you choose when you open a seller profile.
 You have two options available to you:

 - Individual selling plan